Skip to content

 Critical Mistakes That Cause Gait Belt Test Failures

-One student shared: “Did I fail my Skills test?
-One of my skills was ambulating a patient with a gait belt, and I did all the steps, but when I got to the wheelchair, I realized the brakes weren’t locked.”
+The most commonly reported failure involves wheelchair brake oversight.
+One CNA student shared: “Did I fail my Skills test?
+One of my skills was ambulating a patient with a gait belt, and I did all of the steps, but when I got to the wheelchair, I realized the brakes weren’t locked.”

 Testing Provider Differences: NNAAP vs Prometric vs Headmaster